Funding & Scholarship

 The letters of recommendation have to be sent by your evaluators directly.

 MSS applicants will be required to bring their official transcripts on the registration day.

-This form is not mandatory but can be sent in addition to the letters of evaluation.
+This form is not mandatory but can be sent in addition to the letters of recommendation.

 Our application process is a free of charge process.

 If you have completed your online application you can defer it.
 It will be available for 3 years – including the year you first applied - ; you’ll then have to send us a new resume and the missing documents if any.
 You will also have to modify the Financial Information part of the application if needed.
 If you wish to update your online application, then send an e-mail to the admissions office in order to invalidate your application.

 In case your application has been rejected by the Admissions Committee, you will be able to reapply again 1 year after your rejection.
 In that case, you will need to update your resume and provide any documents which support your new application.

 If you realize that you finally prefer attending the Space Studies Program or the MSS different from the one originally chosen, this is possible.
 You will then have to send us an e-mail at admissions and we will provide any further instructions that may be necessary.

 If you finally want to apply to the SHS-SP, then you will have to fill in a new online application for this program here.

 Students who have successfully completed the SSP can defer their application for the MSS programs, on the condition their application is accepted by the Admissions Committee for the MSS and that they graduate within seven years completion.

-You will then have to send us a new resume and start the MSc programs from Module 2.
+You will then have to send us a new resume and start the MSS from Module 2.

 Unfortunately, ISU is not able to provide any part-time jobs to the students.
 Furthermore, this is a very intensive program requiring complete availability.